wp-plugins/create-a-festival-list/readme.txt

 A quick, easy way to add an extensible custom post type  in your  Wordpress site.

 == Description ==
+Many wordpress developer require custom post type plugin becouse wordpress by default give only one post section and page section.

 This custom post type plugin add a  custom post  to your Wordpress site.
 You can use this plugin to create any kind of custom post type.